SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 #### Delete nodes

 To delete a node, ensure there is no trainrun selected.
 Move with the mouse pointer over the node to delete and press 'delete'.
-Deleting a node causes all train sections connected to the node to be deleted to be deleted.
+Deleting a node causes all train sections connected to the node to be deleted.

 #### Delete notes